Scurvide/twinbase-dlt/README.md

   - Combined "identity and password" for an [Ethereum account](https://ethereum.org/en/developers/docs/accounts/) (i.e. private key) with some currency for transaction fees.
 You can create one e.g. with python [web3.py library](https://web3py.readthedocs.io/en/stable/web3.eth.account.html#creating-a-private-key).
 You can add currency to you account e.g. [here](https://sepolia-faucet.pk910.de/).
 - `DLT_GAS_PROVIDED`
   - Maximum gas limit that is provided with transactions.
 The realized gas usage depends on the difficulty of mining the transaction.
 Current gas market price against ether is calculated in the script.
 [Gas and fees info](https://ethereum.org/en/developers/docs/gas/).
+- `DLT_AUTOMATIC`
+  - Run `Submit twin document hash to DLT` GitHub Action workflow automatically when code is pushed or pull requests merged to the repository.
+Otherwise, it can be run manually fron the `Actions` tab.
+Only hashes of twin documents that have changed are stored to the DLT.
+  - `true` or `false` values.

 The secrets and variables are set in the repository settings on GitHub under
  `Settings` > `Secrets and variables` > `Actions`.